Ceterai/Ceterai.github.io/MyEnternia/Wiki/ForceShield/README.md

 # Force Shield

 An energy shield that will expire once broken or overtime.
+Alta:

 Applied by following items: